bigbluebutton/bigbluebutton.github.io/_posts/2015-04-04-recording.md

 After the session finishes, the BigBlueButton server will run an archive script that copies all of the related files to a single directory.
 It then checks to see if the moderator has clicked the "Record" button during the session to indicate a section of the meeting that should be turned into a recording.
 If the recording button was not clicked during the session, the files are queued to be deleted after a period of time.
 (You can override this and force a recording to be processed; see the bbb-record --rebuild command below.)

 After the recording is archived, BigBlueButton will run one (or more) ingest and processing scripts, named workflows, that will _process_ and _publish_ the captured data into a format for _playback_.

-In BigBlueButton 0.9.0 there is one supported workflow, **presentation**, which is installed by default.
-You can have multiple workflows working in your server and at the end you will have multiple formats for playback.

 # Record and Playback Phases